 La noche del pescaíto is the night when the April Fair celebrations start.
 The lights of Portada (the main gate) are turned on and people gather in front of it to watch the event and then they go to the casetas to have dinner and have some fun.

-Tuesday is the first official day of the festival when there are horseback parades through the fairground, with a lot of finely dressed “Sevillanas”.
+Tuesday is the first official day of the festival when there are horseback parades through the fairground, with a lot of elegantly dressed “Sevillanas”.

 La Feria de Abril casetas, dress code and bullfights